Hanno R. Ellenbogen Citizenship Award: Financial component donated to Jiřina Dienstbierová

-Thirteenth – Wesley Clark, Jiří Dienstbier and Andrés Pastrana
+Thirteenth – Wesley Clark, Jiří Dienstbier and Andrés Pastrana Arango

-Andres Pastrana was the thirteenth recipient of the HRE Cititzenship Award.
+Andrés Pastrana Arango was the thirteenth recipient of the HRE Cititzenship Award.

-Andrés Pastrana was President of Colombia from 1998-2002.
+Andrés Pastrana Arango was President of Colombia from 1998-2002.
 As a lawyer and journalist, Pastrana had been dedicated to fighting corruption and the Colombian drug trade that lies at the root of his country's civil conflict already before he became president.
 As President he was determined to solve the armed conflict - through negotiation rather than force.
 While Colombia has not found peace to this day, its army found itself in a much better position to face the major guerrilla organizations after Pastrana's term.
 During his administration Colombia regained the support of the international community that previously had turned its back on it and the country gained economic support and military aid.
 At the same time he left Colombia's guerrilla organizations politically undermined with Colombians regarding them as terrorists rather than freedom fighters.